Geonovum/technisch-register/README.md

 #### dependencies

-This module requires a Unix Shell.
+You need a Unix shell to run this module.
 Linux and OS X have one by default.
 If you have installed `git` on Windows you can use `Git Bash`.
 Can't find it?
 Try [Babun](http://babun.github.io/) instead.

 #### installing